 What’s the Lighthouse Keeper’s Cottage like?

 The cottage was built about 60 years ago as a separate family home for the Principal Lightkeeper.
+It’s full of light in the summer and warm and cosy in the winter.
 The compound is also home to Noss Head lighthouse itself, an engine room, a stable block, our neighbours in the Occasional Keeper’s Cabin next door, and the 19th Century cottage by the Lighthouse.

 Pictures of the inside are coming soon, in the meantime this is the floor plan.